IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 you do not specify the cluster IP.
 The service is used to control the network domain.

 The first thing we will do
-in the controller code is to fetch the `Janusgraph` instance from our cluster.
+in the controller code is to fetch the `Janusgraph` resource from our cluster.

 ```go
 janusgraph := &graphv1alpha1.Janusgraph{}
 err := r.Get(ctx, req.NamespacedName, janusgraph)
 ```

 If we get any errors back from the `Get` request, such as errors reading the object, or a resource not found error, we will return (and requeue if we get errors reading the object).

 Otherwise, we will keep going and check for a service:

 ```go
 serviceFound := &corev1.Service{}